Scientific Name

 How to Grow and Care

-The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken virtually throughout the year.
+The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken year-round.
 Using the seeds is also a method of propagation.
-They all need extra good drainage.
-Stapeliads are shallow-rooted, and a collection of them can be planted up nicely in a wide, shallow bowl.
-When planting, it is a good idea to allow the roots to be buried in soil and then put pure gravel or sand around the plant's base to prevent rot.
-See more at How to Grow and Care for Stapeliads.
+However, they all require excellent drainage.
+Stapeliads are shallow-rooted.
+A collection of them can be planted nicely in a wide, shallow bowl.
+When planting, it is a good idea to bury the roots in soil and then place pure gravel or sand around the plant's base to prevent rot.

 Links